 Aloe bellatula Reynolds

 Aloe bellatula is a small, stemless and suckering Aloe that forms a dense clump of stemless rosettes of thin leaves.
 Although both surfaces of the leaves are covered with rough papillae, they are very flexible.
 The leaves take on a bronze hue in intense sunlight and can grow up to 5 inches (12.5 cm) long, with the upper side slightly grooved.
 Tiny pale teeth along the leaf margins make them feel rough rather than sharp.
-The flowers are bell-shaped, bright coral-red, on the end of a long stalk.
+The flowers are bell-shaped, bright coral-red, at the end of a long stalk.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).